paycoreio/docs/docs/connectors/xpate/index.md

 * Brand ID
 * API Key as Secret Key

-Also, choose Test Mode for test connection with xpate.
+Also, select Test or Live mode according to the type of account to connect with xpate.

 !!! success
     You have connected **xpate** account!